gregja/sql4curious/README.md

 # sql4curious
-SQL queries for curious developers - techniques for marsterclasses
+SQL queries for curious developers - advanced techniques

 ----

-This repository groups several of the more complicated SQL queries I written.
+This repository groups several complicated SQL queries.

-Some queries have been presented in GNU/Linux Magazine n° 211 and 213 :
+I presented some of them in GNU/Linux Magazine n° 211 and 213 :

 - CTE and Window Function with MariaDB